firefox-devtools/profiler/docs-user/async-posix-signal-control.md

-# Controlling the profiler using POSIX signals
+# Profiler control using POSIX signals

 The Firefox profiler supports the use of asynchronous POSIX signals for a limited number of operations, specifically starting and stopping the profiler.